humaidq/huma.id/content/projects/iglu.md

 Our Stripe testing payment gateway, which is built for our static Marketplace website.
 This is deployed on [Heroku] and uses Stripe's Go library.

+This payment gateway may only be accessed through the Marketplace, and since this is using Stripe's test mode, you may use their [test card numbers](https://stripe.com/docs/testing) to continue through the purchase.
+You may try `4242 4242 4242 4242` with any expiry/CVV number.

 #### 2.8.
 E-Ink Display

 ![a photograph of the iglü device, which is a 3D printed rounded box with an